sureshvenkatesan/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/user_conf_transfer/readme.md

 # JFrog User Sync Script

-This script is used to synchronize specified user configurations, such as group membership and permission target membership, from a source JFrog Platform instance to a destination JFrog Platform instance.
+The primary function of this script is to facilitate the synchronization of user-specific configurations, encompassing group memberships and permission target associations, for a specified set of users.
+This synchronization occurs between a source JFrog Platform instance and a destination JFrog Platform instance.

+It's crucial to understand that this script functions specifically at the user level, focusing on identifying and handling permission adjustments from the standpoint of individual users.
+If you happen to make direct modifications to groups within a permission target, it's important to note that this script may not address such changes.
+Consequently, it can serve as a valuable reference for customizing the script to accommodate similar scenarios.

 **Note:** REST API calls require JFrog Platform version >= 7.49.3.